MarcusSalzer/gpx_draw/experiments.md

 | 1 combined `.json.gz` file               | 41 MB           | 5s        | 49s       |

 **Conclusion**: Loading compressed files is not a problem, but saving them takes time.
 Separate files, or one combined doesn't matter (for now)

+### checking file

+We can check the schema of a `.parquet` file to ensure it is an activity:

 ### Conversions